Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - Output files

-Fasta files of target genome will store in ``$ANNOgesic_folder/output/target/fasta``.
+Fasta files of target genome will be stored in ``$ANNOgesic_folder/output/target/fasta``.

 annotation_transfer
 -----------

 ``annotation transfer`` is the subcommand for transfering the annotation from "reference strain" to target "strain".
-In this subcommand, we use `PAGIT and RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ to achieve it.
-The similarity of "reference strain" and "target strain" should be closed.
-Or it will influence the final results.
+In this subcommand, we use `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ to achieve it.
+The similarity of "reference strain" and "target strain" should be closed enough or it will influence the final results.
-Please be attation, before you start to run RATT(annotation transfer), run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for execute RATT.
+Please be attation, before you start to run RATT (annotation transfer), run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for execute RATT.
-If you use Docker to execute ANNOgesic, you can skip the path modification.
+If you use Dockerfile to execute ANNOgesic, you can skip the path modification.

 - Pre-required tools and files